| |

 • Mademoiselle Angelina (19 Rue de Vaugirard) in the museum, all the treats they are known for!

-• La Table du Luxembourg (7 Rue Guynemer) nice terrace, classic French fare.
+• La Table du Luxembourg (7 Rue Guynemer) nice terrace, and classic French fare.

 Macaron Day Paris France